Course Description: JAWS

 Program Learning Outcomes

-(5) Program Learning Outcome 5.
-The graduate can analyze strategic situations and identify the challenges and opportunities facing strategic leaders, while providing appropriate guidance and recommendations based on an appreciation of the nature of the joint, interagency, intergovernmental, and multinational environment.
+(5) Program Learning Outcome 5 (Acculturation).
+The graduate represents the value of integrating diverse attitudes, perspectives, and capabilities based on an appreciation of the nature of the joint, interagency, intergovernmental, and multinational environment.